 Corynne McSherry is the Legal Director at EFF, specializing in intellectual property, open access, and free speech issues.
 Her favorite cases involve defending online fair use, political expression, and the public domain against the assault of copyright maximalists.
 As a litigator, she has represented Professor Lawrence Lessig, Public.Resource.Org, the Yes Men, and a dancing baby, among others, and one of her first cases at EFF was In re Sony BMG CD Technologies Litigation (aka the "rootkit" case).
-In 2015 she was named one of California's Top Entertainment Lawyers.
-She was also named AmLaw's "Litigator of the Week" for her work on Lenz v.
+She was named one of California's Top Entertainment Lawyers and was also named AmLaw's "Litigator of the Week" for her work on Lenz v.
 Universal.
 Her policy work includes leading EFF’s effort to fix copyright (including the successful effort to shut down the Stop Online Piracy Act, or SOPA), promote net neutrality, and promote best practices for online expression.
-In 2014, she testified before Congress about problems with the Digital Millennium Copyright Act.
+She testified before Congress about the Digital Millennium Copyright Act and Section 230.
 Corynne comments regularly on digital rights issues and has been quoted in a variety of outlets, including NPR, CBS News, Fox News, the New York Times, Billboard, the Wall Street Journal, and Rolling Stone.
-Prior to joining EFF, Corynne was a civil litigator at the law firm of Bingham McCutchen, LLP.
+Prior to joining EFF, Corynne was a litigator at the law firm of Bingham McCutchen, LLP.
 Corynne has a B.A. from the University of California at Santa Cruz, a Ph.D from the University of California at San Diego, and a J.D. from Stanford Law School.
 While in law school, Corynne published Who Owns Academic Work?: Battling for Control of Intellectual Property (Harvard University Press, 2001).

-Madeleine is a legal secretary in the intellectual property group.
+Madeleine is the legal support manager on the legal team.
 Prior to joining EFF she worked in practices that represented consumers in complex class action litigation.
 She has a B.A. from the University of Texas at Austin and an M.A. from Camberwell College of Art, London.

 Kurt Opsahl is the Deputy Executive Director and General Counsel of the Electronic Frontier Foundation.
 In addition to representing clients on civil liberties, free speech and privacy law, Opsahl counsels on EFF projects and initiatives.
 Opsahl is the lead attorney on the Coders' Rights Project, and is representing several companies who are challenging National Security Letters.
 Before joining EFF, Opsahl worked at Perkins Coie, where he represented technology clients with respect to intellectual property, privacy, defamation, and other online liability matters, including working on Kelly v.
 Arribasoft, MGM v.
 Grokster and CoStar v.
 LoopNet.
 For his work responding to government subpoenas, Opsahl is proud to have been called a "rabid dog" by the Department of Justice.
 Prior to Perkins, Opsahl was a research fellow to Professor Pamela Samuelson at the U.C.
 Berkeley School of Information Management & Systems.
 Opsahl received his law degree from Boalt Hall, and undergraduate degree from U.C.
 Santa Cruz.
 Opsahl co-authored "Electronic Media and Privacy Law Handbook."
 In 2007, Opsahl was named as one of the "Attorneys of the Year" by California Lawyer magazine for his work on the O'Grady v.
 Superior Court appeal.
 In 2014, Opsahl was elected to the USENIX Board of Directors.

-Cooper is a security researcher and technologist at EFF.
-He has worked on projects such as Privacy Badger, Canary Watch, and analysis of state sponsored malware.
-He has also performed security trainings for activists, non profit workers and ordinary folks around the world.
+Cooper is a security researcher and Senior Staff Technologist with the EFF Threat Lab.
+He has worked on projects such as Privacy Badger, Canary Watch, and analysis of state sponsored malware campaigns such as Dark Caracal.
+He has also performed security trainings for activists, non profit workers and ordinary folks, and given talks about security research at security conferences around the world.
 He previously worked building websites for non-profits, such as Greenpeace, Adbusters, and the Chelsea Manning Support Network.
-He also was a co-founder of the Hackbloc hacktivist collective.
-In his spare time he enjoys playing music and participating in street protests.
+Cooper was also an editor and contributor to the hacktivist journal, "Hack this Zine."
+He has spoken at multiple black hat conferences about security issues ranging from IMSI Catchers to Malware attacks against journalists.
+In his spare time he enjoys playing music and playing with his kids.

 Reitman is a board member and co-founder of the Freedom of the Press Foundation, a nonprofit organization that defends and supports unique, independent, nonprofit journalistic institutions.
 She, along with co-founders Daniel Ellsberg, Trevor Timm, and J.P.
 Barlow, received the 2013 Hugh M. Hefner First Amendment Award in Journalism.